Skip to content

 You’re a nurse, or a teacher, or you drive the early shift.
 You earn $75,000 and you do the responsible thing — twenty percent into savings, every month, no excuses.
 Then the grocery bill creeps up again, the rent letter arrives with a new number, and the petrol you bought last year now costs noticeably more.
 Your balance is technically growing.
 Your life is technically getting tighter.
 Both of those are true at once, and the gap between them is where your effort is quietly disappearing.

 The short version: “Entropy-resistant capital” means holding value in a system with a mathematically fixed supply — Bitcoin’s hard cap of 21 million coins — rather than only in national currencies that central banks can expand.
 The idea: a fixed-supply asset can’t be diluted by policy, so over long horizons it can resist the slow erosion of inflation that eats cash savings.
-The trade-off is severe short-term volatility (drawdowns of 50% or more have happened repeatedly) and the unforgiving responsibility of self-custody, where a lost key means lost funds with no recovery.
-This is a framework for thinking about inflation, not investment advice or a promise of returns; past performance does not predict the future.
+The trade-off is severe short-term volatility — Bitcoin’s four major bear markets took it down roughly 93% (2011), 86% (2015), 84% (2018) and 77% (2022) from peak to trough (drawdown-from-all-time-high data) — plus the unforgiving responsibility of self-custody, where a lost key means lost funds with no recovery.
+This is a framework for thinking about inflation, not investment advice or a promise of returns.
+Nothing here is a guaranteed store of value; no asset is.
+Past performance does not predict the future, and the SEC’s own guidance is that crypto assets are “exceptionally volatile and speculative” and carry no FDIC or SIPC protection.
+To hold keys off any exchange, an air-gapped wallet like Keystone signs transactions offline so your seed never touches an online device.

 The villain isn’t your spending.
 It’s a currency designed to lose value.